German court to hear case against ESM, ECB bond-buying in June

 Political analysts say a verdict is unlikely before Germany's September election when Chancellor Angela Merkel, her popularity boosted by what voters see as her competent handling of the euro zone crisis, is expected to win a third four-year term.

-(Additional reporting by Ilona Wissenbach in Stuttgart; Editing by Stephen Brown; editing by Ron Askew)
+(Reporting by Ilona Wissenbach in Stuttgart and Gareth Jones in Berlin; Editing by Stephen Brown)